Our top pick for

 Weyerhaeuser Company's shares were split on a 2:1 basis on 20 July 2010.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Weyerhaeuser Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Weyerhaeuser Company shares which in turn could have impacted Weyerhaeuser Company's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Weyerhaeuser Company's is 2.0163.
-This would suggest that Weyerhaeuser Company's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (NYSE average) beta is 1, while Weyerhaeuser Company's is 1.9104.
+This would suggest that Weyerhaeuser Company's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.